juxor/afaq/markdown/secC9.md

 commodity (and as we discussed in [section C.7](secC7.html), this revolt against commodification is a key part of understanding the business cycle and so unemployment).

+[‹ C.8 Is state control of credit the cause of the business cycle?](/afaq/secC8.html "Go to previous page" ) [up](/afaq/secCcon.html "Go to parent page" ) [C.10 Is "free market" capitalism the best way to reduce poverty? ›](/afaq/secC10.html "Go to next page" )